Isotonic propensity score matching: Introduction

-Third, compared to other semiparametric matching methods, where the first stage propensity score is estimated with kernel or series-based techniques, our method is tuning-parameter-free in a twofold sense.
-It is not only free from the choice of the optimal number of matches, as mentioned in the second point above, but also free from the choice of tuning parameters of conventional nonparametric methods, such as series length or bandwidth.
-In general, choosing tuning parameters of a first-stage nonparametric estimator remains a difficult open question in the semiparametric estimation literature.
-The traditional cross-validation fails in certain cases (e.g., in the case of ATE, where the second stage is not a minimum distance estimator) since the optimal first-stage estimator of the nuisance function does not imply the optimality of the second stage semiparametric estimation (Bickel and Ritov, 2003).
-The doubly-robust estimator (or debiased estimator) (Robins and Rotnitzky, 1995; Robins and Ritov, 1997; Scharfstein, Rotnitzky and Robins, 1999; Chernozhukov \emph{et al.}, 2018; among others) partly solves this problem by introducing an additional unknown nuisance function, but estimating it (if nonparametrically) unavoidably adds new tuning parameters to the choice problem.
-At the cost of a monotonicity assumption imposed on the nuisance function, our proposed estimator avoids{} this choice problem while still maintaining other desirable properties of a decent semiparametric estimator.
+Third, compared to other semiparametric matching methods, where the first stage propensity score is estimated with kernel or series-based techniques, our method is more practical in a twofold sense.
+It is not only free from the choice of the optimal number of matches, as mentioned in the second point above, but also does not involve smoothing parameters of conventional nonparametric methods, such as series length or bandwidth.
+In general, choosing the tuning parameters of a first-stage nonparametric estimator remains a difficult open question in the semiparametric estimation literature.
+The MSE optimal tuning parameter is usually not a good choice since the optimal first-stage estimator of the nuisance function does not imply the optimality of the second-stage semiparametric estimation (Bickel and Ritov, 2003).
+To ensure the $\sqrt{N}-$consistency of a semiparametric estimator, ``undersmoothed'' tuning parameters should be applied (Newey, 1994).
+But it is difficult to find a clear standard for shrinking tuning parameters below their MSE optimal values.
+The non-smooth nature of the isotonic estimator, on the other hand, turns out to automatically render an adequate amount of undersmoothing.
+At the cost of a monotonicity assumption imposed on the nuisance function, our proposed estimator avoids this choice problem while still maintaining other desirable properties of a decent semiparametric estimator, such as $\sqrt{N}-$consistency or efficiency.

 Fourth, compared to popular parametric models of propensity scores, such as probit and logit, our proposed method contains a nonparametric first stage, so it is more robust to model misspecification.
-We acknowledge that combined with a single index structure, probit and logit models can also approximate many different data generating processes.
+We acknowledge that combined with a single index structure, the probit and logit models can also approximate many different data-generating processes.
 But our method will always be more robust than them since both probit and logistic functions are monotone increasing themselves.
-In other words, the isotonic regression can well estimate all the data generating processes that can be well approximated by Probit or Logit model, but not vice versa.
-In addition, this robustness is achieved without costing the efficiency of the second-stage matching estimator.
+In other words, the isotonic regression can well estimate all the data generating processes that can be well approximated by probit or logit model, but not vice versa.
+In addition, this robustness is achieved without costing the efficiency (compared to parametric methods) of the second-stage matching estimator.